-“Get out of your country, from your family and from your father’s house, to a land that I will show you.”
+“Get out of your country, from your family and from your father’s house, to a land that I will show you” (Gen. 12:1).

 Abram’s relationship with God was not a modification or evolution of contemporaneous worship, but distinct from everything else around him.
 When Abram obeyed God’s call, he not only walked away from a sophisticated cosmopolitan city, he also turned his back on the prevailing worldview.

 Archeologists, unearthing bricks inscribed with the word Hur, connect Abram’s hometown with the god Hurki identifying the ziggurat of Ur as a major center of moon-worship in the ancient world.
-(1) Every city had a ziggurat that was as important to the religious landscape in Mesopotamia as the cathedral was to medieval Europe.
-(2)
+(1) Every city had a ziggurat that was as important to the religious landscape in Mesopotamia as was the cathedral in Europe prior to postmodernism (2)

-It was a confusing, chaotic and superstitious existence with city-states constantly at war defending the honor of their regional gods.
-Failure to appease the gods they knew and the possibility of offending those they didn’t, fostered societal desperation as illustrated in the epitaph on a Sumerian grave:
+Life was a confusing, chaotic and superstitious existence with city-states constantly at war defending the honor of their regional gods.
+Failure to appease the gods they knew and the possibility of offending those they didn’t fostered societal desperation as illustrated in the epitaph on a Sumerian grave.